Katina (orca): Birth of Kalina

-Katina's other calves and grandchildren
+Other calves and grandchildren

-Katina has given birth to seven calves, the first five of whom have been separated from her and shipped to other parks.
+Katina gave birth to seven calves, the first five of whom were separated from her and shipped to other parks.
 Four have died.

 In early 1987, an adult male named Kanduke (c.
 1971 – 20 September 1990) arrived in Orlando.
 He and Katina soon mated.
 Katina bore her second calf on November 4, 1988.
 It was another female named Katerina.
 In early 1991, Katerina was moved to SeaWorld San Antonio.
 She died there on May 5, 1999, at 10.5 years of age.

 A male named Tilikum came to SeaWorld in January 1992.
-It wasn't long before Katina was pregnant again.
+It was not long before Katina was pregnant again.
 She gave birth to her first son on September 9, 1993; the calf was named Taku.
 He was transferred to SeaWorld San Antonio in November 2006, where he died 11 months later from the West Nile virus.

-Just seven months prior to Taku's birth, Katina's older daughter Kalina gave birth to her first calf, Keet, on February 2, 1993, thus making Katina a grandmother.
-Keet was born in SeaWorld San Antonio, where Kalina resided at the time.
+Just seven months prior to Taku's birth, Katina's older daughter, Kalina, gave birth to her first calf, Keet, on February 2, 1993, thus making Katina a grandmother.
+Keet was born at SeaWorld San Antonio, where Kalina resided at the time.

 Katina's next calf, a female named Unna, was born on December 27, 1996.
 In December 2002, Unna was sent to SeaWorld San Antonio, where she died in December 2015.

 Katina's fifth calf, Ikaika, was a male born on August 25, 2002.
 Ikaika was separated from his mother at age 4, when he was sent to Marineland Canada on a breeding loan in November 2006.
 He was eventually transferred to SeaWorld San Diego in November 2011.
-Taku, Unna and Ikaika were all fathered by Tilikum.
+Taku, Unna, and Ikaika were all fathered by Tilikum.